Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

 Both types of exceptions can be understood as a request to the execution context to provide additional input.
 The first kind of exception can be resolved by the execution context providing a truth assignment to the reported instance.
 The second kind of exception can be resolved by the execution context providing the instances within the domain of the reported type that are to be enumerated.

-In the API interface of our interpreter implementation, the additional input is provided as a list of truth assignments to instances.
-When the instances of an open type with infinite domain are to be enumerated, the instances of the type to which True has been assigned in the additional input are enumerated.
-By simultaneously specifying enumeration and truth assignment, this implementation choice helps prevent Unknown instance exceptions that might occur during the enumeration.
-The additional input can thus be expressed using the existing syntax for assertion of the form \lstinline+-<EXPR>+ and \lstinline+-<EXPR>+ as exemplified below.

-Note that this syntax is not sufficient to distinguish between submitting the empty set of assignments for a type as additional input or submitting no set at all.
-In our implementation, the interpretation that no set is submitted for that type is chosen.
-This decision follows the assumption that users have no need to define closed types without instances.
+To resolve exceptions and continue, additional input is provided as a set of truth assignments to instances.